Dana Satterfield Murder: Where is Jonathan Vick Now?

 Eventually, detectives decided to question Diane Harris, who helped them make a composite sketch of the suspect but could not provide further information, which stalled the case for a while.
 In the meantime, law enforcement officials investigated Dana’s husband, as their marriage was reportedly rocky, yet soon ruled him out as a possible suspect.
 Additionally, the police learned that nearby residents had seen a blue and white vehicle driving by the salon multiple times on the day of the murder.

 Believing it to be a possible lead, investigators traced the car to Dana’s client, Mary Ann Vick, but even this route soon led to a dead end.
 About two years after the incident, detectives received another potential lead as a jail informer mentioned that his prison cellmate, Russell Quinn, had confessed to Dana’s murder.
 Interestingly, Diane even seemed to recognize the convict as the one she had seen on that fateful night.
-But investigators soon realized Russell’s DNA did not match the one found at the crime scene.
+However, investigators soon realized Russell’s DNA did not match the one found at the crime scene.

 Unfortunately, this halted the investigation right in its tracks, and the case sat unsolved for several years.
 Eventually, in 2005, a Roebuck resident named Michael Pace came forward and claimed he knew Mary Ann Vick’s son, Jonathan Vick, was supposed to visit Dana on the day of her murder.
 His ex-girlfriend also came forward and mentioned how he had threatened to harm the victim in the past.